stlouis-mo-developers/cmsinreact/README.md

 enterprise Web, mobile & desktop applications using multiple software frameworks including React.JS
 - Contact me with help or questions by sending me a message via: https://www.facebook.com/howtobecomeacomputerprogrammer

-## How To Get Started in ReactJS?
+## How To Setup a ReactJS Development Environment?
-- Clone the repo and `cd` into its folder
-- `npm install` to install dependencies
-- `npm start` to run the app in dev mode
-- Create a new React Project using Create React App by running `npx create-react-app reactjs-lesson-one-multi-tenant --template typescript`
+Follow the steps below to setup your React environment by performing the following tasks
+- Install Node & NPM
+- Install Git
+- Install Visual Studio Code
+- Install React

 #### [Home](#table-of-contents)